Spaghetti & Mandolino - home page / Our magazine / Interview with Giovanna and Federica Mascheroni Stianti | Travel Italy

 Interview with Giovanna and Federica Mascheroni Stianti | Travel Italy

-Since then, the town seems to have been preserved over time and traditions, also thanks to the activity of the Stianti-Mascheroni family: for three generations, its members have been taking care of the environment of Volpaia, producing vinegar, oil and wines with biological methods, respectful of nature and its rhythms.
+The history of the Castle of Volpaia has its roots in the Middle Ages, as evidenced by the first documents mentioning the village in 1172.
+Since then, the settlement seems to have preserved itself over time and traditions, also thanks to the activity of the Stianti-Mascheroni family: for three generations, its members have taken care of the environment of Volpaia by producing vinegar, oil, and wines using organic methods, respectful of Nature and its rhythms.

-Carlo and I received as a gift the estate and its Sangiovese vineyards, among the highest in the area, which in turn give us incredible satisfaction such as having seen our 2015 Reserve in third place in the ranking of the best wines of 2018, according to Wine Spectator.
+My father acquired Volpaia and its famous wine hills in the late ’60s, just before a general interest in these areas woke up and the trend of depopulation that the countryside experienced in the mid-century was reversed.
+Carlo and I were given the estate and its Sangiovese vineyards, some of the highest in the area, which in turn give us incredible satisfactions, such as seeing our 2015 Riserva in third place in the ranking of the best wines of 2018, according to Wine Spectator.

 Did you start producing wine right away?